How to Make a Fairy Garden House – Free Template

 Paint the window and door.

-To make the stone sides, apply a generous amount of tacky glue to the cardboard and push the stones into the glue.
+For all of the gluing, I recommend working on waxed paper.
+This will make cleanup easie,r and you can move pieces more easily.
+Make the stone sides by applying a generous amount of tacky glue to the cardboard, and pushing the stones into the glue.
 Let dry overnight.

 Horizontal photo of one side finished and with window, door painted and rock sides in place.

-Finished front and side.
+Front and side.

 Tape the chimney together and add glue to secure it to the roof.
 Then tape the sides of the chimney to the roof.